Atuoha/Atuoha/README.md

 ### [![Typing SVG](https://readme-typing-svg.herokuapp.com?font=Arial&size=26&duration=4976&pause=1000&color=FFFFFF&width=435&lines=%F0%9F%91%8B+Hi+there%2C+I'm+Atuoha+Anthony)](https://git.io/typing-svg)

 Tony is an experienced Software Engineer with years of experience in the Computer Software Industry.
 He specializes in Flutter/Dart with a background in web technologies.
-Tony has a strong track record of designing, building, and deploying software for Android, iOS, Web, and other platforms.
+Tony has a strong track record of designing, building and deploying software for Android, iOS, Web, and other platforms.

 He has collaborated with cross-functional teams to deliver high-quality products.
 Tony is well-versed in various programming languages and frameworks and is focused on Flutter/Dart.
 His philosophy centers on creating innovative and cost-effective software solutions that go beyond just building software.